Who we are

 The local Baptist and Methodist churches on Clarendon Park Road joined together in the early 1990’s to form what is now Christchurch (technically this is called a Local Ecumenical Partnership, or LEP).
 In our worship and governance we try to draw on the best of both traditions.
 We are a part of the Leicester Trinity Circuit of the Methodist Church and are affiliated to the Baptist Union.

-Our membership is just over 100 with perhaps another 100 people associated with the church in one way or another – from regular worshipers to occasional helpers.
+Our membership is just under 100 with perhaps another 100 people associated with the church in one way or another – from regular worshipers to occasional helpers.

 What we believe